 General Requirements.
 A Marijuana Establishment shall implement sufficient security measures to deter theft of Marijuana and Marijuana Products, prevent unauthorized entrance into areas containing Marijuana and Marijuana Products and ensure the safety of Marijuana Establishment employees, Consumers and the general public.
 Security measures taken by the Licensee to protect the Premises, employees, Marijuana Establishment Agents, Consumers and general public shall include, but not be limited to, the following:

-Positively identifying individuals seeking access to the Premises of the Marijuana Establishment or to whom or Marijuana Products are being transported pursuant to 935 CMR 500.105(14) to limit access solely to individuals 21 years of age or older;
+Positively identifying individuals seeking access to the Premises of the Marijuana Establishment or to whom or Marijuana Products are being transported pursuant to 935 CMR 500.105(14): Access to the Commission, Emergency Responders and Law Enforcement to limit access solely to individuals 21 years of age or older;

-Adopting procedures to prevent loitering and ensure that only individuals engaging in activity expressly or by necessary implication permitted by 935 CMR 500.000 and its enabling statute are allowed to remain on the Premises;
+Adopting procedures to prevent loitering and ensure that only individuals engaging in activity expressly or by necessary implication permitted by 935 CMR 500.000: Adult Use of Marijuana and its enabling statute are allowed to remain on the Premises;

-Disposing of Marijuana in accordance with 935 CMR 500.105(12) in excess of the quantity required for normal, efficient operation as established within 935 CMR 500.105;
+Disposing of Marijuana in accordance with 935 CMR 500.105(12): Waste Disposal in excess of the quantity required for normal, efficient operation as established within 935 CMR 500.105: General Operational Requirements for Marijuana Establishments;

 Securing all entrances to the Marijuana Establishment to prevent unauthorized access;

-Establishing Limited Access Areas pursuant to 935 CMR 500.110(4), which shall be accessible only to specifically authorized personnel limited to include only the minimum number of employees essential for efficient operation;
+Establishing Limited Access Areas pursuant to 935 CMR 500.110(4): Limited Access Areas, which, after receipt of a final License, shall be accessible only to specifically authorized personnel, limited to include only the minimum number of employees essential for efficient operation;

 Storing all Finished Marijuana Products in a secure, locked safe or vault in such a manner as to prevent diversion, theft and loss;